Fast Fact: Your resume interests section is the key to landing your next job offer.

 How could I get them away from the robotic back and forth and into a real conversation?
 What she told me ended up being one of the best pieces of job search advice I’ve ever received:

 And I didn’t.
 I decided to try something a little bit crazy.
-I revamped my resume skills section, making it quirky, personal, and less focused on traditional “skills.”
-Then I slapped it at the top of my resume.
+I revamped my resume interests section, making it quirky, personal, and less focused on traditional “skills.”

-Over the course of my next 5 interviews, every single interviewer brought up something from my resume skills section.
+Over the course of my next 5 interviews, every single interviewer brought up something from my resume interests section.
 It was like clockwork and the resulting conversations got my name on the short list.
-The funny thing?
-I didn’t have any traditional “skills” listed – it was all interests.

 Fishing caught the eye of a Sales VP at Google and we spent half the interview trading stories.